audiohacking/beatsync-p2p/README.md

 > Create a room, upload tracks and play in sync.
 No backend, no cloud storage, no audio leaks.

-### Use Cases
-- Party Mode: Sync all your machines to play in perfect sync all over the place
-- Play Mode: Share and play your demos/mixes safely while chatting _(audio/text)_
-- Your Mode: Just do whatever you want with it, in perfect sync.

 ## Live demo

 **[https://audiohacking.github.io/beatsync-p2p](https://audiohacking.github.io/beatsync-p2p)**